felixvanoost/Reflow-Oven-Controller/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 # Reflow Oven Controller
-An Arduino-based project to convert a standard toaster oven into a reflow soldering oven for PCB assembly.
+A project to convert a standard toaster oven into a reflow soldering oven for PCB assembly using an Arduino and Python.

 ----------
 Context